stwelebny/beaver/README.md

 ## Installation (GitHub-only)

-If you use Docker, check out the project in git and there is a Dockerfile in /docker.
+A. If you use Docker, check out the project in git and there is a Dockerfile in /docker.

-For installation on existing Debian Linux systems BEAVER is currently distributed via GitHub releases as `.deb` packages.
+B. For installation on existing Debian Linux systems BEAVER is currently distributed via GitHub releases as `.deb` packages:

 ### 1. Download the release packages